 Construction & Engineering

 Michele has extensive experience of construction litigation within a range of industry sectors, from energy and infrastructure to domestic property disputes.
 He is frequently instructed as sole counsel in TCC proceedings, and has acted as part of larger teams in complex, multi-million pound disputes in both domestic and foreign jurisdictions.
 He has experience of arbitration (domestic and international), mediation and expert determination.
-Michele is a TECBAR accredited adjudicator and the editor of the chapter in Emden’s Construction Law on Architects, Engineers and Surveyors.
+Michele is the editor of the chapter in Emden’s Construction Law on Architects, Engineers and Surveyors.

 - Acting, together with Ben Quiney QC, in a number of TCC proceedings concerning the construction of a landmark mixed hotel / residential tower in Manchester.